Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_customer_experience_app/tasty_bytes_customer_experience_app.md

 Welcome to the Powered by Tasty Bytes - Enhance Customer Experience Streamlit App Quickstart!

 This application supports Tasty Bytes management by analyzing both customer reviews and food truck inspections, streamlining communication with truck owners to improve the overall customer experience.
 By leveraging Cortex functions, it conducts sentiment analysis to assist in drafting emails for owners.
-Moreover, it includes built-in analytics for users to interact with review data and generate plots using LLM's capabilities.
+Moreover, it includes built-in analytics for users to interact with review data and generate plots using LLM capabilities.
 Additionally, the integration of Document AI enhances its analytical prowess by extracting insights from handwritten, unstructured inspection documents.

 ### What You’ll Learn
-- How to build a Streamlit in Snowflake App
+- How to build a Streamlit app in Snowflake
-- How to build a multi-page Streamlit in Snowflake App
+- How to build a multi-page Streamlit app in Snowflake
-- Learn how to use Cortex LLMs in your application including
+- How to use Cortex LLMs in your application
-- Learn how DocumentAI can be used to create analytics from unstructured data
+- How DocumentAI can be used to create analytics from unstructured data

 ### What You’ll Need
 - Snowflake account